erikstifjell/FLAPIBox/README.md

 * Electrical wire

-[^1]One powerbank needs to output enough amps to power the amplifier.
+[^1]: One powerbank needs to output enough amps to power the amplifier.
 Alternatively Li-ion batteries with separate 3,7-5v step-up converter/charging boards can be used.